mtth/azkaban/README.rst

 .. code:: bash

-  $ python jobs.py upload -a foo
+  $ azkaban upload -a foo

 This has the added benefit that we won't have to authenticate on every upload.
 The session ID is cached and reused for later connections.